schinken/ingress-screenshot/README.md

  ~/.mozilla/firefox/$randomnum.ingress_yourcity

 '''Remember:''' If you want to take screenshots on a virtual machine/root-server you have to copy this profile to the machine using e.g. '''scp'''.
-Also edit and copy the profiles.ini in the firefox directory (probably ~/.mozilla/firefox/) file to your remote machine.
+Also copy and edit the profiles.ini file from ~/.mozilla/firefox/ to your remote machine.

 Start firefox with your profile by clicking on "Start Firefox" or run it from console with: